 need help gardening, getting in fire wood, feeding the animals, house cleaning.
 I may be doing some trail building, but this is not heavy earth-moving - just brush clipping and light chainsawing.
 I would love to build a small house for guests and I am always doing some kind of craft, from feltmaking to hide tanning to saddle making!
 I would love some help with creating a real Hostel and an Art Community.
 And there is ongoing gardening and house repair!

-I do have a fairly large house, but only two full-size separate bedrooms that are mine and my daughter's right now.
+I do have a fairly large house, but only two full-size separate bedrooms that are used for air b&b guests during the summer and one for myself in the winter.
 What I have for guests are two loft areas and, during the summer months, lots of campsites for tents.
 The house is "grand central" with a large kitchen and living room.
-Sometimes I have permission to use a 20 foot yurt for couples or families!
+Sometimes I have permission to use a 20 foot yurt for couples .

-I do have a spare car(1979 Audi) to share if you are a good driver (that knows have to drive a Stick Shift) with a current drivers licence it is currently licenced and insured.
+I do have a spare car(1979 Audi) to share if you are a good driver (that knows have to drive a Stick Shift) with a current drivers licence it is currently licenced however the insurance may have to be updated!!
 I mentioned earlier the possible things to do like rafting, mountain climbing, caving, hiking.
 Also, there is an AMTRAC train leaving Bingen (25 miles South of here) daily to and from Portland, OR.

 Limited internet access